Easy to Difficult Bible Trivia Quiz

 -

-a.
+b.
 It is the period of time that Joseph and Mary spent in Bethlehem during the birth of Jesus.

 c.
 Holy Week is the time from Jesus' baptism until his first sermon.

-Sunday is when Jesus asked his disciples to locate a donkey, and they traveled to Jerusalem.
+Sunday: Jesus asked his disciples to locate a donkey, and they traveled to Jerusalem.

-Monday is when Jesus upset the booths outside the temple.
+Monday: Jesus upset the booths outside the temple.

-Tuesday is when Jesus killed a fig tree for not producing and gave a speech on the Mount of Olives.
+Tuesday: Jesus killed a fig tree for not producing and gave a speech on the Mount of Olives.

-Thursday was the day of the Last Supper in the upper room, and Jesus also washed the disciples' feet.
+Thursday: Day of the Last Supper in the upper room, and Jesus also washed the disciples' feet.

-Saturday is when Jesus lay wrapped in the tomb all day.
+Saturday: Jesus lay wrapped in the tomb all day.

-Sunday is when Jesus rose from the dead and left the tomb.
+Sunday: Jesus rose from the dead and left the tomb.

 -